At the end of every trip I take, I like to sit down and take stock of my experiences.

 After an hour spent feeding the deer in Nara rice crackers, it was only fair for me to do exactly the same.

 Senbei is a Japanese street cracker made from toasted rice, and you can pick one up all across the country, in different shapes, sizes and flavours.
 We went to Nakatanidou, which is more famous for its mochi but I don’t like mochi, so we asked for two senbeis without fully knowing what they were.
-We both went for savoury over sweet, with me picking out a sesame cracker, while Dave opted for the one that had a thick coating of chilli.
+We both went for savoury over sweet, with me picking out a sesame cracker, while my partner opted for the one that had a thick coating of chilli.

 They had a crispy, crunchy texture, were full of flavour, and the chilli one was far too hot for me to handle more than a mouthful.

 We day-tripped out to Miyajima Island while we were in Hiroshima, and stumbled across momiji manju, a small, maple leaf-shaped cake, while we were there.